Girls as young as 7 were startled awake by flooding that devastated their beloved Camp Mystic. How the deadly tragedy unfolded

 That’s when Camp Mystic owner Dick Eastland and his son, Edward Eastland, one of the camp directors, told the girls at Bug House cabin to quickly grab pillows and blankets, a 12-year-old camper recounted.
 They would pile the group of girls into their cars and head to the recreation hall.

+As they typically do in bad weather, Juenke and Eastland directed the camp’s canoes out of the river and brought them to higher ground – but they soon realized this storm was different, according to Carr.

+They rushed to evacuate the cabins closest to the river – Bug House, Look Inn and Hangout, the spokesperson said.

-When 19-year-old counselors Silvana Garza Valdez and María Paula Zárate were told by other counselors flooding had engulfed part of Camp Mystic’s property, they told their campers to pack a bag with their necessities and led them to a cabin on higher ground.
+Meanwhile, 19-year-old counselors Silvana Garza Valdez and María Paula Zárate also knew they had to act quickly.
+When they were told by other counselors flooding had engulfed part of Camp Mystic’s property, they instructed their campers to pack a bag with their necessities and led them to a cabin on higher ground.

 Then, they wrote the girls’ names on their skin, wherever they could be visible.